tyjyang/FCCee-Scalar-Boson/README.md

 - `ntuplizer.py`: Functions used to extract the information of interest from delphes files and write them into ntuple files.
-This include loading the delphes data, creating and opening the ntuple trees for writing, and functions to make selection from final state particles.
+This include loading the delphes data, creating and opening the ntuple trees for writing, and functions to make selections on final state particles.

 # Writing Scripts
 We use the event loop model, where we look at all information from one event at